koto-lang/koto/docs/api.md

 The runtime's prelude is a `KMap`, which is Koto's standard hashmap type.

-can be added via `KMap::insert`, taking any value that implements `Into<KValue>`.
+Values can be added to the prelude via `KMap::insert`, taking any Rust value that implements `Into<KValue>`.
 Basic types like strings and numbers are automatically converted to corresponding Koto types.

 ```rust_include
 prelude_value.rs